DashBarkHuss/ar_fun_with_coders/README.md

 ![screenshot](marker_6-29.PNG)

+## Note About Markers
+It seems the more markers you have the more finicky ar.js is.
+I believe this is because ar.js is trying to decipher between all of the markers.
+Also the glare on your phone may interfere with the programs ability to clearly "see" the marker.

 ## Tutorials for AR.js
 - [Building AR/VR with Javascript and HTML](https://blog.halolabs.io/building-ar-vr-with-javascript-and-html-97af4434bcf6)
 - [Creating Augmented Reality with AR.js and A-Frame](https://aframe.io/blog/arjs/)